 But, it turns out that these facilities, practices and providers all want to improve and maintain the leadership position in the community.
 The best in class wants to be even better…and that’s a serious challenge.
 Being found online, via keyword searches, is the primary objective.

-Search Engine Optimization can be powerful, but complex.
+SEO for healthcare practices and providers can be powerful, but complex.
 Fortunately, your biggest helper is the largest search-engine itself, and the official Google Blog.
 Here are a few SEO tips and techniques that can help you get started.

 One up-front caveat—some information can become a bit technical.
 So if you feel a bit in the dark, bringing experienced professional help onboard (early in the process is best) will save considerable time and expense.
 Some of the Google advice: